Thanks for stopping by. You are currently logged in as a Guest

 West leads the king of spades.
 North and East follow suit.
 South takes the trick with the 9 of hearts.
 The bidding team has taken their first trick with one trump played.

 Now South leads the right, East shows void in trump, and the maker(N) plays the queen.
 West also shows void in trump.
 Note that both opponents show void in trump.
 (As the dealer was ordered up by their partner(N), leading the right was the correct play for South.)
 The bidding team is now two tricks in and three trump have been played.

 After leading the right, South leads a junk 9 of clubs.
 West plays the ace of clubs, (showing his partner he has the king).
 The maker trumps in with the ace and West follows the club lead with the queen.
 The bidding team now has their third trick and a guaranteed point.
-4 trump have now been played.
+Four trump have been played.

 But now the maker(N) leads the left.
 This pulls South's remaining trump and destroys their partner's chance to help.
 Note that after their lead, bidder still holds a low diamond in their hand and that the diamond suit has not yet been lead - not a likely winner.
 This play costs them an extra point, a point they may need at the end of the game.

 Remember: euchre is a partnership game, and your partner is there to help.
 But that's only if you give them the chance.